bitrao/Job-Advertisement-Classification/README.md

 The best models is **Logistic Regression with tf-idf of Titles and Descriptions**

-*Assignment 3 of COSC3015-Advanced Programming for Data Science RMIT 2024 (Group works with Nguyen Nguyen and Lisa Mari Huynh)*
+*Assignment 3 of COSC3015-Advanced Programming for Data Science RMIT 2024 (Group works with Nguyen Nguyen and Lisa Maria Huynh)*